 Asakusa is perfect for budget travelers because of its old-world charm, downtown location, and relaxed atmosphere by Tokyo standards.
 Traditional Ryokans and hostels are easily available at economical price.
 I stayed at Oak Hostel Cabin.
 I loved my stay here.
 Conveniently located.
 Good staff.
 Equipped with all facilities.

 - Akihabara for electronics and otaku culture

-- Shinjuku for night life and going to Mt.
-Fuji 5 Lkaes
+- Shinjuku for nightlife and going to Mt.
+Fuji 5 Lakes

 - Shibuya for fashion and culture and Hachiko Dog Statue